SmartSpin2K/SS2K-Documentation/getting-started/peloton.md

 </details>

 ### Bluetooth Setup
-Follow the [First Ride instructions](first-ride) if you are using a bluetooth power meter with your Peloton Bike or Bike+
+Follow the [First Ride Instructions](first-ride) if you are using a bluetooth power meter with your Peloton Bike or Bike+.